setrar/dsp/university/PhD/README.md

 # PhD

+---

+## Is it worth doing a PhD on making a 5G, 6G radio unit open source?
+## Is the subject relevant to pursue a PhD?
+## Is it worth starting it at 60 years old?
+## If the PhD subject is on making an open source HDL Modem, does that sound credible?
+##  What is nuand LLC ?
+## Why is the BladeRF not providing eCPRI fibre interface?
+## Does it exist an eCPRI design Open Source project?
+## Is it worth pursuing an eCPRI open source implementation ?
+## Is crowd funding a good way to start implementing the hardware needed to create the RU?
+## Funding

+---

 ## Is it worth doing a PhD on making a 5G, 6G radio unit open source?

 Pursuing a PhD on making a 5G or 6G radio unit open-source can be a highly impactful and valuable endeavor, but whether it is "worth it" depends on several factors related to your goals, the potential impact of the research, and the current state of technology: